 Alessandra is originally from Rome, Italy.
 She graduated with an MS in Journalism from the Columbia University Graduate School of Journalism and has a BA in Communication with a minor in Creative Writing from The American University of Rome.

-Alessandra's passions include space, nature, books, friends, human rights and writing fiction.
-She published a young adult novel she wrote when she was 12 and several short stories.
+Alessandra's passions include B&W photography, space, nature, books, friends, and writing fiction.

 To download her CV, click here.